brito/InsuranceUnited/README.md

 * add table styles
 * feature "add a dependent" (and remove) is working now
 * added cache buster for dynamic content fetch
+* data from forms automatically captured!
+    * input.onchange: roll up data to container

 To do:
 -----
 * Wednesday, November 28
   * "looks like it works"
     * calculate and filter policies
-    * input.onchange: roll up data to container
     * data.onchange: save state
       * restore state
         * from mock